sultanadika/football-shop-mobile/README.md

 Differences between StatelessWidget and StatefulWidget:

+StatelessWidget
+- Does not hold changing state.
+- UI does not update automatically after being built.
+- Used for static screens/UI elements.

-StatelessWidget	                                                       StatefulWidget
+StatefulWidget
-Does not hold changing state.
-Holds state that can change during runtime.
+- Holds state that can change during runtime.
-UI does not update automatically after being built.
-UI updates when state changes (using setState).
+- UI updates when state changes (using setState).
-Used for static screens/UI elements.
-Used for interactive or dynamic content.
+- Used for interactive or dynamic content.

 Use cases: